Area road closings, delays announced

 State Route 58

 SR 58, from Park Ave. to North Ridge Rd., will be reduced to one lane of traffic in each direction as part of a resurfacing project.
 One lane of traffic will be maintained with flaggers as needed.
-Work is expected to be complete by the end of September 2016.
+Work is expected to be complete in October 2016.

 State Route 82